Paracosmus/Quillscript-Docs/Language/Command/function-call.md

 ---

 ## <span class="command">Tagged Actors</span>
-Start with the blueprint reference path, without the extension at the end:

 You can execute functions that belong to instanced Actors using their tags.
 For example, if an Actor has the tag _'MyTag'_, start the function with a **% (_Percent Sign_)** and the tag name.